wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/fim-configuration.rst

     <directories check_all="yes">%CommonProgramFiles%</directories>
   </syscheck>

-On Windows, be sure that the variable is a system environment variable.
-A variable can contain multiple paths using ``;`` to separate them.
+On Windows, only system environment variables can be used.
+You can add multiple directories to the same variable by separating them using ``;``

 .. note::
   Wazuh runs as a 32 bit application, so the previous environment variable will be replaced by ``C:\Program Files (x86)\Common Files``.
 In order to specifically monitor ``C:\Program Files\Common Files``, the associate environment variable is: ``%CommonProgramW6432%``.